vudoan1708-cyber/VSCode-Extension--Voly-FE-Quick-Dev/README.md

 ### 1.1.2
 - Fixed issue with duplicate components to be instantiated and built in different terminal instances.
 This was due to not checking the visited paths and active terminal IDs when brute-force finding instantiables and tracing for sources of import.

+### 1.1.3
+- Update finding instantiables logic to ensure same component can be re-instantiated if the terminal process for it has been terminated.